Pat Graham (photographer)

 Pat Graham (born 1970, in Milwaukee, Wisconsin) is an American-born photographer living in England.
 Graham first earned an international reputation for his photography of indie rock and punk rock musicians.
-His work is featured in the artwork for several notable recordings, and is also in the permanent collection at the Museum of Pop Culture in Seattle, WA.
+His work is featured in the artwork for several notable recordings, and is also in the permanent collection at the Museum of Pop Culture in Seattle, Washington.
 Recent years has brought the expansion of his oeuvre into commercial photography.

 Education

 Pat Graham holds an MA in Photojournalism and Documentary Photography from the University of Westminster in London, and is currently an MFA candidate at the School of the Art Institute of Chicago (expected 2020).
 Previously he attended the University of Wisconsin for two years before leaving for Washington, DC to document the independent music scene thriving there and continuing his studies at the Northern Virginia Community College.
-His interest in photography however began in high school in Waukesha, WI and his grandparents gave him his first camera as a gift.
+His interest in photography however began in high school in Waukesha, Wisconsin and his grandparents gave him his first camera as a gift.